koursaros-ai/microservices/README.md

 ## Tutorials
 - <a href = 'blob/master/tutorials/fact_check.md'>Use Koursaros to get SoTA results in dev environment</a> on the <a href='fever.ai'>fever.ai</a> benchmark using pretrained models.
-- Training Elastic Search BM25 algorithm using Ax Bayesian Optimizer
+- Training Elastic Search BM25 algorithm using Ax Bayesian Optimizer (coming soon)
-- Training custom models and deploying them as stubs
+- <a href = 'blob/master/tutorials/deploy_custom_model.md'>Training custom models and deploying them as stubs</a>
 - Deploying fever.ai pipeline to production (Coming Soon)